 Growing Potatoes in a Potato Box

 While there are lots of techniques and details for growing potatoes in potato towers we are just going to go over the basics in this post.
+I highly suggest starting with a quality seed potato (Affiliate links to follow).
+Luckily my favorite seed store, Sow True Seed, also has seed potatoes!
+They even taught a potato planting class for free.
+Love local companies!
 We pre-sprouted (chitted) our potatoes, which involved setting a bunch of potatoes next to our grow lights a few weeks in advance.
 Then we simply made sure each piece had at least a few viable sprouts put them in the dirt and covered them up.
 Just water and go.
 They have shot up much faster than expected so we have already had to put in a few levels and more dirt.
 The one drawback of this method is the need to haul in soil.
 However, my plan is to use the pile the dirt behind the boxes at the end of the year and mix in chicken manure to let it mellow all winter.
 I figure after a couple of uses I’ll move it to the raised beds and get some fresh soil.
 Basically making an in-place crop rotation.

 The nice piece about using the slide in slats is that we are going to attempt to pull out some potatoes mid-summer.
 Slide out a slat, reach and and pull some potatoes, replace the dirt and put the slat back.
 Not sure if it will work as expected but figured that is half the fun of gardening: Experimentation Potato Box Style!